Acute angle closure glaucoma

 Laser completely prevents an 'attack' of acute glaucoma, so this will never be a problem.
 Most people have the laser, are seen a month after, about 6 months later, and are later discharged to be followed up by their optometrist.

 However, a few people with chronic angle closure glaucoma may still have a slightly high pressure even after laser, and they need drops indefinitely.
 Imagine an overflowing sink.
-If you remove the plug (with laser), there may still be a blocked trabecular meshwork, or entrance to the trabecular meshwork (peripheral anterior synechiae).
+If you remove the plug (with laser), there may still be a blocked drain (trabecular meshwork), or entrance to the trabecular meshwork (peripheral anterior synechiae).

 Technically the blockage is in the trabecular meshwork, which is the drainage system of the eye.
-The blue arrow is the site of the laser hole.
 If you need drops you will be followed up in the outpatient clinic.
 If your doctor thinks you are lucky enough not to need drops, always have your eyes checked by your optometrist every year as a precaution.
 See animation.

 Aqueous flow in acute closed angle glaucoma, left.
 Right, aqueous flow is restored after cataract surgery.
 Enlarge